-- A problem closely related to Hamiltonian cycles is the famous Traveling Salesperson Problem(TSP) - The TSP problem is: "Given a weighted graph G, find the shortest cycle that visits every vertex exactly once. - Finding the shortest cycle is obviously harder than determining if a cycle exists at all, so since Hamiltonian Cycle is NP-hard, TSP is also NP-hard!
+- A problem closely related to Hamiltonian cycles is the famous Traveling Salesperson Problem(TSP) - The TSP problem is: "Given a weighted graph G, find the shortest cycle that visits every vertex. - Finding the shortest cycle is obviously harder than determining if a cycle exists at all, so since Hamiltonian Cycle is NP-hard, TSP is also NP-hard!

-- In 1999, Richard Kaye proved that the solitaire game Minesweeper is NP-Hard, using a reduction from Circuit Satifiability. - Also recent efforts have shown that Tetris, Lemmings and Super Mario Brothers are NP-Hard
+- In 1999, Richard Kaye proved that the solitaire game Minesweeper is NP-Hard, using a reduction from Circuit Satisfiability. - Subsequently, people have shown that Sudoku, Donkey Kong, Zelda, Pac-Man, Tetris, Mario, Lemmings are NP-Hard